franklinscudder/autoconvo/README.md

 Give it the shapes and activations you want, it'll give you a network taking your `in_shape` to your `out_shape` in `n_layers` steps.

+The solver is currently a little rigid, and may fail for larger input sizes and numbers of layers.

 ### Signature:
 ```python
 convo.make_convolutions(